korebhaumik/CulinaryCraft/README.md

 docker run -env-file .env -p 3000:3000 korebhaumik/culinary-craft
 ```

-> Note: If the docker image is not available (repo is privated), you can build it locally by running `docker build -t culinary-craft.` in the root directory of the project.
+> Note: If the docker image is not available (repo is private), you can build it locally by running `docker build -t culinary-craft.` in the root directory of the project.